troglobit/libite/README.md

 Much of the code in libite (-lite) is written by [Claudio Matsuoka][] for [Finit][original finit] and released under the MIT/X11 license.
-Joachim Nilsson later improved on the [Finit][] code base and included pieces of software released under the ISC and BSD licenses.
+Joachim Wiberg later improved on the [Finit][] code base and included pieces of software released under the ISC and BSD licenses.
 See each respective file for license details.